-It’s worth noting that while the ferry is scenic, the MTR metro is far quicker, cheaper and all round more practical way of reaching Shenzhen.
+It’s worth noting that while the ferry is scenic, the MTR metro is far quicker, cheaper and all-around more practical way of reaching Shenzhen.

-Where: Ferries run from the Hong Kong Macau Ferry Terminal in the Shun Tak centre in Central.
+Where: Ferries run from the Hong Kong Macau Ferry Terminal in the Shun Tak center in Central.
 The ferry actually arrives at Shekou Terminal.
 Shekou will be the marked destination.
 Shekou is a bar and leisure area popular with expats just outside Shenzhen proper.
-You can take a bus, including number 113, from here to the city centre.
+You can take a bus, including number 113, from here to the city center.

 How Long: The ferry takes around fifty minutes.